ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/undefinedrules.md

 Next, we define structures for both the `prior` and the `likelihood`.
 Let's start with the prior.
 Assume that the `p` parameter is best described by a `Beta` distribution.
 We can define it as follows:

 !!! note
-    The `Distributions.jl` package already defines `Beta` distributions.
-The example below redefines this structure for illustrative purposes.
+    The `Distributions.jl` package already provides a fully-featured implementation of `Beta` and `Bernoulli` distributions, including functions like `logpdf` and support checks.
+The example below redefines the `Beta` distribution structure and related functions solely for illustrative purposes.
+In practice, you often won't need to define these distributions yourself, as many of them has already been included in `Distributions.jl`.

 ```@example inference-undefinedrules
 using Distributions, BayesBase